 A refugee is a person who has been forced to leave their country in order to escape war, persecution or natural disaster.
 For more than 30 years, Catholic Charities Jacksonville has partnered with the federal government as well as the United States Conference of Catholic Bishops (USCCB) to welcome people fleeing violence and/or persecution.
 Refugee Services assists newly-arrived eligible clients in obtaining employment, learning English, acquiring job skills and overcoming legal or medical difficulties.

 Our Refugee program is in the Jacksonville Regional Office.
-For more information please call (904) 224-0061 visit us at www.ccbjax.org
+For more information please call (904) 224-0061 or visit us at www.ccbjax.org

 The Weekend Hunger Backpack Program was designed to supplement meals for children, who depend on their school for breakfast and lunch, during the school week.
 Lack of access to a nutritious and adequate food supply has implications not only for the development of physical and mental disease, but also behavior and social skills.
 Food insecurity has been linked with diabetes, hypertension, cardiovascular problems, higher levels of anxiety and aggression.
 It has also been correlated with slower development of social skills.